rbsteinm/Robust-Route-Planner/README.md

 ## Problem Description

-In this final project you will build your own public transport route planner to improve on that.
-You will reuse the SBB dataset (See next section: [Dataset Description](#dataset-description)).
+The goal of this project is to build a public transport route planner to improve on that using the SBB dataset (See next section: [Dataset Description](#dataset-description)).

-Given a desired departure, or arrival time, your route planner will compute the fastest route between two stops within a provided uncertainty tolerance expressed as interquartiles.
+Given a desired departure, or arrival time, the route planner computes the fastest route between two stops within a provided uncertainty tolerance expressed as interquartiles.
 For instance, "what route from A to B is the fastest at least Q% of the time if I want to leave from A (resp. arrive at B) at instant T".
 Note that *uncertainty* is a measure of a route not being feasible within the time computed by the algorithm.

-In order to answer this question you will need to:
+Here are the objectives of this project:

 - Model the public transport infrastructure for your route planning algorithm.
 - Build a predictive model using historical arrival/departure time data and potentially other sources of data for your public transport network.